solid/webid-profile/notes/storage-user-view.md

 The object of the triple may be on the same host as the document the triple occurs in or on a different host.

 A storage triple is usually created by the pod provider on pod creation but if it is missing, the WebID owner SHOULD create it if they want the storage discoverable.

-If a storage space is discoverable by someone, that only means they can know it exists.
-It does not imply that they have read or write access to it - those permissions are defined elsewhere.

 A WebID owner wishing to disallow the public from discovering a storage SHOULD NOT use pim:storage predicates for that storage in any publicly accessible document and should remove any such statements put there by a pod provider.